The Human Flourishing Mandate

 What is this?

 A built-in tithe.
 JIL Sovereign Technologies sells the Attestyx platform to foundations.
-Whenever the company turns a profit, ten cents of every dollar gets pushed - automatically, by the software itself - into five charitable vaults around the world.
+Whenever the company turns a profit, ten cents of every dollar gets pushed - automatically, by the software itself - to Global Hands, Inc. (a US 501(c)(3) public charity).
+Global Hands then runs every prospective recipient through Attestyx pre-clearance and routes the funds to verified-clean organizations in five operational jurisdictions.
 There's no committee that can vote it down.

 How does it affect me?

-If you donate to charity, you indirectly benefit when foundations choose Attestyx - because every dollar of revenue we earn from foundations creates an additional ten cents of charitable capital flowing to grantees through the mandate.
+If you donate to charity, you indirectly benefit when foundations choose Attestyx - because every dollar of revenue we earn from foundations creates an additional ten cents of charitable capital flowing through Global Hands and the Attestyx pre-clearance pipeline to grantees.
 If you're a grantee in one of the five participating jurisdictions, the mandate is the channel that funds you.
 If you're a foundation customer, your engagement fee is the engine.

 Does it help me?

 Most company giving programs are pledges that quietly shrink in bad years.
 This one cannot.
 The 10 percent allocation is enforced at the protocol level - the same place the company books its revenue - so there is no version of 'we had a tough quarter, we'll skip this year.'
-That predictability is what makes the mandate worth more than a foundation just having its own giving budget.
+Routing through Global Hands' 501(c)(3) status also makes the donation tax-deductible for JIL Tech and gives donors and grantmakers full IRS-grade transparency.
+That predictability plus the deductibility is what makes the mandate worth more than a foundation just having its own giving budget.

 How the mandate works